Francesco Piu

-Francesco Piu (born 12 June 1981 in Osilo, Italy) is an Italian composer, guitarist and singer.
+Francesco Piu (born 12 June 1981) is an Italian composer, guitarist and singer.

 Biography

-Born and raised in Osilo, in Italy's Sardinia region, Piu began learning the guitar when he was 9 thanks to his father, who was a bassist.
+Born and raised in Osilo, in Italy's Sardinia region, Piu began learning the guitar when he was nine years old thanks to his father, who was a bassist.

 As an adult, he began playing with various rock-blues groups, and in 2003, he won the Blues for Sardinia contest at the Narcao Blues Festival with his first official group, Blujuice.
 The following year, he was the opening act for John Mayall at the festival and took up a solo career as a one-man band, playing the acoustic guitar, resonator guitar, banjo, weissenborn, washboard and harmonica.

 His first musical repertoire featured acoustic covers of blues classics, as well as blues reinterpretations of rock classics by artists such as Neil Young and Jimi Hendrix.
 His covers also included elements of soul, funk and rock.

 In 2007, he released his first album, Blues Journey, for the Groove Company.
 After the album came out, he participated in various Italian blues festivals, performing with Guy Davis, Roy Rogers, Kevin Welch, Andy J. Forest, Bob Stroger, Eugenio Finardi, Watermelon Slim and Eric Bibb.
 He was the opening act for Johnny Winter, Robben Ford, Joe Bonamassa, Charlie Musselwhite, Sonny Landreth, The Derek Trucks Band, The Fabulous Thunderbirds, Brent Mason, The Holmes Brothers, Junior Watson, John Németh and Otis Grand.
 That same year, he joined a group led by Davide Van de Sfroos, performing live and contributing to the album Yanez.

 In 2008, Piu won an award at the Out of the Blue Festival in Samedan, Switzerland.
 The following year, he won an award at the Delta Blues Festival in Rovigo, Italy, in partnership with the International Blues Challenge held in Memphis, Tennessee.
 In November 2009, he performed with Australian musician Tommy Emmanuel at the Teatro Lirico di Cagliari in Sardinia.